abdelrahmanm1218/developer_assesment/README.md

 ### ❓ Questions?

 This README should cover everything.
-But if anything is unclear, please contact me before doing anything.
+But if anything is unclear, please don't hesitate to contact me!

 Good luck, and I look forward to seeing your work! 🚀